-I don’t know if it’s just my ignorance here in Australia, but I hadn’t heard of a Reuben sandwich until we did some travel through the US.
-And it wasn’t that we even came across the traditional one with the corned beef, Swiss cheese, and the lot.
-It was the vegan version in pretty much every cafe we sat down in.
+I don’t know if it’s just here in Australia, but I hadn’t heard of a Reuben sandwich until my husband, and I did some travel through the US back in 2017.

 I had it in a couple of different places and loved the combination of the tempeh with the sauerkraut and the sauce.
 I mean, how can you go wrong?